COVID Treatment Program

 This oral medication taken twice daily for five days.
 This medication was recently given Emergency Use Authorization (EUA) by the FDA for outpatient treatment of COVID-19 in high-risk patients aged 18 and older who have tested positive for COVID-19, have mild-to-moderate symptoms not requiring hospitalization and are considered to be at high risk of hospitalization or death from COVID-19.

 Our medical providers work with patients to determine if this is an appropriate treatment option.
 You can learn more about the medication by reading the FDA Molnupiravir Provider Fact Sheet or the FDA Molnupiravir Patient Fact Sheet.

 Cost of Treatment

-Patients will not personally pay anything for treatment and do not need to have health insurance of any kind to receive the treatment.
+Treatments at the BCCFH COVID-19 Treatment Program are FREE and patients do not need to have health insurance to receive treatment.
 If a patient has health insurance, the insurance may be charged for this care, but the patient will not be billed.

 The Infusion Center is located at the corner of Greene and Lombard Streets in a temporary building.
 See location on Google Maps.

 Arriving and departing patients may be dropped off and picked up in the lot next to the Infusion Center, which is located on Greene Street between Lombard and Pratt.
 To enter that lot from Green Street, turn left just after you pass Lombard Street.

 When you arrive, security personnel will greet you and let you know how to proceed.